Debt Collector – How to Recover Debt

 Under the new Protocol, an individual will now have 30 days to reply to any Letter of Claim.

 Previously, there has not been a specific Protocol for the time given to debtors but traditionally they were given 7 days to reply to a Letter of Claim before proceedings were issued.

 Full details on the Pre-action protocol can be found here

 If you have no response to your letter before action then the next stage is to make a claim via Money claim online

-Money Claim Online (MCOL) is Her Majesty’s Court Service online service for Claimant’s and Defendant’s.
-MCOL is a simple, convenient and secure way of making or responding to a claim via the internet.
-The service allows you to keep an eye on the status of your/the Claim, Judgment and/or Warrant.
+Money Claim Online (MCOL) is Her Majesty’s Court Service online service for Claimants and Defendant’s.
+MCOL is a simple, convenient, and secure way of making or responding to a claim via the internet.
+The service allows you to keep an eye on the status of your/Claim, Judgment, and/or Warrant.

 You can use the existing MCOL service to claim:

 - against no more than 2 people or organizations you can use the service from anywhere in the UK, but only against someone with an address in England or Wales.
 You must be 18 or over to make a claim.

 Current court fee’s